 Self Vulcanizing Tape

 The vulcanisation process is a chemical reaction in which heat turns a malleable rubber compound into flexible rubber.
 Although more time-consuming than a simple repair, it is a more durable, safer and more flexible solution.
 And in the case of vulcanising tape, we are talking about a bonding technique that vulcanises without the application of heat.
-Self-vulcanising tape is most typically used to protect connections in telecommunications data transmission systems.
-It is an extremely versatile material, an excellent electrical insulator, with a high resistance to moisture and chemicals, weathering and UV rays.
-Its properties, when correctly applied, provide watertight connections in damp locations over a wide range of temperatures.
 Read more...

 Filter products